 Abubakar Siddique is a journalist specializing in coverage of Afghanistan and Pakistan, and the editor of RFE/RL's "Gandhara" website.
 He has spent the past fifteen years researching and writing about security, political, humanitarian, and cultural issues in Pakistan, Afghanistan, and the Pashtun heartland where he was born.
 In addition to his reporting, Siddique speaks frequently at prominent think tanks in several countries, and has contributed articles, chapters, and research papers to a range of publications.
 Siddique's unique expertise is brought to bear in “The Pashtun Question: The Unresolved Key to the Future of Pakistan and Afghanistan” book.
 (London: Hurst and Company, 2014).
 Abubakar Siddique has been cited by international press, including the Wall Street Journal.

-Heghine Buniatyan has been appointed as Acting Director for RFE/RL’s Armenian Service.
-Previously, she worked as a senior editor with RFE/RL’s Armenian Service since June 2016.
-She has previously served as the editor-in-chief of the Yerevan bureau, a broadcaster, and as the director of the Maxliberty Youth Program.
+Heghine Buniatyan is Director of RFE/RL’s Armenian Service, known locally as Radio Azatutyun.
+Previously, she worked as a senior editor with the Service since June 2016.
+She has previously served as the Editor in Chief of the Yerevan bureau, a broadcaster, and as the director of the Maxliberty Youth Program.
 Before joining RFE/RL in 2004, she worked for Armenian Public Television as a correspondent and anchor of the midnight news, and as a freelancer at Internews, contributing weekly reports for radio and television.
-A graduate of Yerevan State University and Moscow State University with a degrees in journalism, Buniatyan also participated in a number of journalism and leadership training courses in Armenia and abroad.
+A graduate of Yerevan State University and Moscow State University with a degree in journalism, Buniatyan also participated in several journalism and leadership training courses in Armenia and abroad.
 In 2004 she won first prize in the OSCE media awards in the Best Radio Journalist category for highlighting environmental issues.

-Siranuysh Gevorgyan, the Yerevan Bureau Director and Editor –in-Chief for RFE/RL’s Armenian Service, has been with the organization since 2010.
-She began as a web site (Azatutyun.am) editor, subsequently becoming the Bureau Director in April, 2016.
-Formerly she worked at local news web site ArmeniaNow.com covering domestic and foreign politics and social issues.
-Gevorgyan holds a M.D. in Journalism from Yerevan State University.
+Siranuysh Gevorgyan, the Yerevan Bureau Director and Editor –in Chief for RFE/RL’s Armenian Service, known locally as Radio Azatutyun, and joined the organization since 2010.
+She began as a website (Azatutyun.am) editor, subsequently becoming the Bureau Director in April 2016.
+Formerly she worked at the local news website ArmeniaNow.com covering domestic and foreign politics and social issues.
+Gevorgyan holds an M.D. in Journalism from Yerevan State University.
 She is fluent in English and Russian.

-Ilkin Mammadov is the director of RFE/RL’s Azerbaijani Service.
+Ilkin Mammadov is the Director of RFE/RL’s Azerbaijani Service, known locally as Radio Azadliq.
 Having joined RFE/RL in 2004, he has reported on major news events and played a lead role in launching several of the service’s signature programs on FM, TV, and the web.
 Previously, he worked for Internews-Network and several local TV stations in Baku, Azerbaijan.
-Mammadov holds an MBA degree from the University of Pittsburgh's Katz Graduate School of Business, and a Bachelor’s degree in journalism from Baku State University.
+Mammadov holds an MBA degree from the University of Pittsburgh's Katz Graduate School of Business, and a bachelor's degree in journalism from Baku State University.